Satan-baba/Text-mining---date-extraction/README.md

 # Text_date_extraction
-Extracts Dates from a text in multiple formats and returns a series of all the dates sorted in ascending order
+Extracts Dates from each line in a text in multiple formats and returns a series of all the dates sorted in ascending order